Kurt812/trend-getters-project/terraform/README.md

 - **`pipeline_ecr.tf`**: this terraform file creates an Elastic Container Repository (ECR) for storing the pipeline image.
 - **`rds_to_s3_ecr.tf`**: this terraform file creates an Elastic Container Repository (ECR) for storing the script which updates the S3 bucket with long term data.
 - **`keyword_notification_update_ecs.tf`**: this terraform file creates an Elastic Container Service (ECS) outlining the specifications for how the related docker image should be run.
-- **`pipeline_ecs.tf`**: this terraform file creates an Elastic Container Service (ECS) outlining the specifications for how the related docker image should be run.
+- **`pipeline_ecs.tf`**: this terraform file creates an Elastic Container Service (ECS) outlining the specifications for how the pipeline docker image should be run.
+- **`dashboard_ecs.tf`**: this terraform file creates an Elastic Container Service (ECS) outlining the specifications for how the dashboard docker image should be run.
 - **`notifications_lambda.tf`**: this Terraform configuration file provisions resources for the c14-trendgineers-notifications-lambda function, responsible for sending personalized email notifications using AWS SES.
 - **`rds_to_s3_lambda.tf`**: this Terraform configuration file provisions resources for the c14-trendgineers-rds-to-s3-etl-lambda function, designed to extract data from an RDS database and upload it to an S3 bucket.
 - **`upload_ecs.tf`**: this Terraform configuration file provisions the infrastructure for an ECS task that uploads raw Bluesky data to an S3 bucket.